RocketManRC/SmartSecurityCamera/README.md

 tflite4.py - same as tflite3.py except with the camera to check on the Pi4

 # The Final Application
-The final application runs on the Odyssey with the Coral Mini PCIe TPU.
+The final application runs very well on the Odyssey with the Coral Mini PCIe TPU.
 I haven't made any effort to test this without the TPU due to lack of time however I am pretty sure it can be made to run well enough on the Odyssey and the Raspberry Pi 4 by only processing every third frame as shown in the example tflite4.py.

 Here are the features in this application: